Jerry Lynch: Lynch in a pinch

 Because of limited range in the field and an inability to hit left-handed pitchers consistently at the plate, Lynch never played more than 122 games in any season.
-But especially versus righties in pressure situations, he was one of the most feared lefty pinch hitters of his era.
+But especially versus righties in pressure situations, he was one of the most feared pinch hitters of his era.
 His 116 hits off the bench rank 10th in MLB history.
 Lynch owned the most career pinch-hit home runs (18) at the time of his retirement and still ranks third overall.

 "The best pinch hitter I ever saw, by far, no question, has to be Smoky Burgess," Lynch said of his former Reds and Pirates teammate in a 1994 Baseball Digest story.
 "He was gifted.
 But I was the best clutch hitter because I hit 18 dingers.
 I rang the bell 18 times.
 Hey, if you don't think you're the best, who will?"

 In a 10-year period (1957–66), Lynch hit at least one pinch-hit homer in all except the 1960 season, when he had a then MLB-record 76 appearances off the bench.
 Overall, he amassed 90 RBI in 435 at-bats in that role, a rate of one per 4.8 attempts along with 18 home runs.
 Overall, Lynch batted .264 (115-for-435) as a pinch-hitter in his MLB career.

 "The good pinch-hitter is the guy who can relax enough to get the pitch he can hit," Lynch was quoted as saying.
 "You almost always do get one pitch to hit every time you bat.
 So you have to have the patience to wait.
 And then you've got to be able to handle the pitch when you get it."